ttaranov/atlaskit-mk-2/docs/guides/06-versioning.md

 Breaking changes are for things that are explicitly marked as public API.
 Stuff like:

 - Named exports exposed via the main entry point.
-- Props (names as well as expected values).
+- Props (names as well as expected values / types).
 - Imperative methods.

 Things that aren't public API: